Go back to: Ahens transport in English

-Monthly cards are valid for one calendar month.
+Monthly cards are valid for one calendar month (for example from June 1st to June 30th).
 They can be purchased during the last and first 7-10 days of each month at Metro stations, Suburban railway stations and Bus ticket booths.
 To issue a card for the first time you need to bring your ID/passport and also one passport photo.
 In case you want a reduced price card the appropriate document is essential (e.g. University card).

 There are different types of monthly cards:

 |Type of monthly card||Monthly Card Price||Reduced Monthly Card Price|

 |For buses (excluding Airport and Saronida lines),

 |€ 20||€ 10

 - How about Athens Suburban Railway and other Railway tickets?

 For the urban section of the Suburban Railway (Piraeus – SKA and Magoula – Koropi), you need an intergrated ticket (valid for 90 minutes).

 For journeys from/to Athens Airport to/from any station within the urban section, metro tickets for the airport are valid.